commercetools/commercetools-jvm-sdk/README.md

 * [commercetools Spring MVC archetype](https://github.com/commercetools/commercetools-spring-mvc-archetype) - template integrating the SDK with Spring DI and Spring MVC and showing just some products, thymeleaf template engine
 * [Reproducer Example](https://github.com/commercetools/commercetools-jvm-sdk-reproducer-example) - a demo which shows how to reproduce errors

+## OSGi support

+* The JVM SDK is OSGi compatible, the module structure is as follows:
+    * Bundle `sdk-http` responsible for http client features, this bundle has the following fragments
+        * Fragment `sdk-htt-apache-async` which provide an implementation of the http clients.
+    * Bundle `commercetools-sdk-base` that contains the base types used for the sdk models, this bundle has the following fragments
+        * `commercetools-java-client-core`
+        * `commercetools-java-client-apache-async` with the previous fragment, it allow to publish a service describing the http client implementation for our API.
+        * `commercetools-models` contains a description model of the commercetools backend and the different actions that alows interaction with it.

 ## Stability

 1. Experimental features in the API are also experimental features of the SDK.